 2. Bring Musical Intervention Into Play

 Sometimes you KNOW you should be thinking better thoughts, but you're stuck in a downward spiral.
-It can be easy to get in a "funk" of hopelessness, despair, heaviness, and can't find it in yourself to be proactive, think healing thoughts, or get up and take action towards your health goals.
+It can be easy to get in a "funk" of hopelessness, despair, heaviness, and you can't find it in yourself to be proactive, think healing thoughts, or get up and take action towards your health goals.
 It's been our experience that turning on music that motivates, inspires, cheers you on, relates to the struggle,

 puts words to your prayer, etc can help reroute that downward spiral and get us heading in the right direction again.
 Here's a playlist we put together for when your mental state needs a lift: